udoprog/musli/README.md

 ```

 That's it!
 You are now using Müsli in the fastest possible mode.
 Feel free
 to use it to "beat" any benchmarks.
-In fact, the `musli_storage_packed` mode
+In fact, the `musli_packed` mode in our
-in our internal [benchmarks] beat pretty much every framework with these
+internal [benchmarks] beat pretty much every framework with these methods.
-methods.

 > My hope is that this should illustrate why you shouldn't blindly trust
 > benchmarks.
 Sometimes code is not fully optimized, but most of the time